 And we survived.

-Goodbye 2020 and bring on 2021 cause after, loss of a loved one, a shot of epic betrayal, hanging on to the business I love by my fingernails, and surviving cancer all in one year, there is nowhere to go but up.. right?
+Bring on the new year because after, loss of a loved one, a shot of epic betrayal, hanging on to the business I love by my fingernails, and surviving betrayal and cancer all in one year, there is nowhere to go but up.. right?